chalin/DEP-metadata-for-type-annotations/proposal.md

 ## 6 Alternatives, implications and limitations

-The [DEP][] on _Non-null types and non-null-by-default_ ([DEP-non-null][]) can be seen as a concrete application of this proposal, although, it makes use of the (now somewhat conventional) specialized tokens `?` and `!` instead of `@Nullable` and `@NonNull` ([DEP-non-null, B.4.6][]).
+The [DEP][] on _Non-null types and non-null-by-default_ ([DEP-non-null][]) can be seen as a concrete application of this proposal, although it makes use of the (now somewhat conventional) specialized tokens `?` and `!` instead of `@Nullable` and `@NonNull`, respectively ([DEP-non-null, B.4.6][]).

 The changes proposed here are, in a technical sense, entirely backwards compatible.
-Practically speaking though, some fielded code may need to have annotations moved so that they are immediately preceding a type annotation; e.g., from
+Practically speaking though, some fielded code may need to have annotations moved (to the right of one or more keywords) so that they are immediately preceding a type annotation; e.g., from

 ```dart
 @NonNull final int i = 0;